Best Indoor Outdoor Thermometers 2026: Tested and Reviewed

 You need to give as much consideration to mounting the indoor display console as the outdoor sensors.
 Don't forget it has its own built-in sensors too!

-The display units often have options to free-stand on a tabletop or desk, or you can mount it on the wall.
-This gives you a lot of choice about where to put the display, so it has access to a power socket.
-Just be careful that it is not near any appliances that radiate heat which can affect your indoor temperature readings.
+The display units often have options to free-stand on a tabletop or desk, or you can mount it against the wall.
+This gives you a lot of choice about where to put the display so it has access to a power socket.

 Additional Sensor Support

-Some people need a device that can accomodate many sensors, and for this, we recommend the Ambient Weather WS-10.
+Some people need a device that can accommodate many sensors, and for this, we recommend the Ambient Weather WS-10.
 With three sensors included and support for up to eight sensors in total, you can get multiple feeds of information seamlessly delivered to your display console.

 Price